Regulation and political processes

 Minister of Education and Research Kristin Halvorsen announced that plans would be initiated to build an extended Viking Age Museum on Bygdøy.
 The current Viking Ship Museum was to become an integral part of the new complex.

-The museum is aiming for the new complex to be open to the public during the period 2024–2025.
+The museum is aiming for the new complex to be completed in 2025.